 Ceramist Janet Macpherson is acclaimed for her technically complex use of slip-cast porcelain in the creation of intricate animal forms.
-The Gardiner Museum commissioned her to do a special solo multimedia exhibition in celebration of Canada’s 150th anniversary this year.
+The Gardiner Museum commissioned her to do a special solo multimedia exhibition in celebration of Canada’s 150th anniversary.
 It’s called A Canadian Bestiary.

 The exhibit is composed of vignettes that include sound, video and music.
 The migration section (above), for instance, reminds us via the bridge that in Canada, except for First Nations, we’re all immigrants.
 In Decoy (below) the focus is on how human settlement damaged the food chain – with animals bandaged to show the harm.